HP: Six file nominations for Pachhad Assemby bypolls | Devdiscourse

 Six candidates filed their papers on Monday on the last day for nominations for the Pachhad Assembly bypolls, an election official said.
 The BJP has fielded co-convenor of the IT cell of the state Bharatiya Janata Mahila Morcha (BJMM) Reena Kashyap from the Pachhad (SC) constituency while the Congress has pitted Gangu Ram Musafir against her.

-The chief minister led a procession taken out in support of the BJP candidate before she filed her nomination.
-Musafir also filed his nomination on Monday as Congress candidate.
+The chief minister also led a roadshow, held in support of the BJP candidate before she filed her nomination.
+Musafir filed his nomination on Monday as Congress candidate.
 State Congress chief Kuldeep Singh Rathore led a procession in support of the party candidate.

 Ashish Sikta and Dayal Pyari, both BJP rebels, filed nominations as independent candidates.
 Surender Pal and Pawan Kumar also filed their papers as independent candidates.